Realization of fermionic Laughlin state on a quantum processor: Introduction

-In this work, we realize the fermionic $\nu = 1/3$ Laughlin state \cite{laughlin_anomalous_1983}, a paradigmatic example of topological phases of matter, on IonQ’s Aria-1 trapped-ion quantum computer using a new protocol based on Hamiltonian variational ansatz (HVA).
+In this work, we realize the fermionic $\nu = 1/3$ Laughlin state \cite{laughlin_anomalous_1983}, a paradigmatic example of topological phases of matter, on IonQ’s trapped-ion quantum computer using a new protocol based on Hamiltonian variational ansatz (HVA).
 By leveraging the hierarchical structure of the Laughlin parent Hamiltonian, our ansatz construction minimizes circuit depth while preserving the symmetries of the system.
 This symmetry-preserving construction provides scalability, reduces classical optimization complexity, and enables symmetry-verification protocol for error-mitigation, making it especially suitable for hardware implementations.
 We successfully prepare the fermionic Laughlin state on a 16-qubit system with 369 two-qubit gates.
-Our experimental results shows strong agreement with exact diagonalization (ED) benchmarks, capturing defining characteristics of Laughlin state, including correlation hole and chiral edge modes—hallmarks of topological order.
-This work thus introduces a new paradigm for the realization of topological order arising from strongly correlated electrons, opening a new landscape of harnessing topological orders for both fundamental physics research and quantum information applications with quantum processors.
+We verify the successful preparation by directly measuring, on the quantum processor, the characteristic microscopic and topological diagnostics of the Laughlin state, including bulk-edge density structure, correlation holes, and topological entanglement entropy, which show strong agreement with exact-diagonalization (ED) benchmarks.
+We deem the preparation successful only when these independent diagnostics are simultaneously satisfied, providing mutually reinforcing evidence for the target topological phase.
+This suite of FQH-specific, observable-centric criteria provides a problem-tailored benchmark for future simulations in regimes without classical ground truth, enabling digital quantum processors to make genuinely predictive statements about competing strongly correlated phases and their emergent properties.
+This work thus represents the first realization of a fermionic $\nu=1/3$ Laughlin state on a digital quantum processor using an end-to-end workflow.
+Our synergistic integration approach of Hamiltonian design, ansatz construction, and error mitigation strategy establishes a concrete workflow for digital simulations of strongly correlated topological matter and opens a route to harnessing topological orders for both fundamental physics research and quantum-information applications.